micahwierenga/css-box-model-and-positioning/readme.md

     left: 40px;
 }
 ```
-In our moving boxes metaphor, this is akin to saying "move the red box a few feet to the right of where it currently is."
+In our moving boxes metaphor, this is akin to saying "move the red box 40px to the right of where it currently is."

 #### Absolute Positioning

-Specifying `position:absolute` _removes the element from the document flow_ and places it exactly where you tell it to be.
+Specifying `position:absolute` _removes the element from the document flow_ and places it exactly where you tell it to be, relative to it's parent container.

 ```css
 #box2 {